graphql/graphiql/CONTRIBUTING.md

 ```

 Would graduate all pre-alphas to patch releases, pre-minors to minor releases, etc.
-`lerna publish` or `yarn run publish:graduate` will both be suitable here.

 You can also give a comma seperated list of packages, or just a single one, as with `prereleases`